DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 79. IMAGES PREPARATION - downloading project assets (Step 511)

 This entry documents a preparatory step for a new tutorial series.
 The student correctly identified that the course's original link was invalid and, with a corrected link, successfully downloaded and organized the necessary image assets for the upcoming project.
 This demonstrated the importance of asset management and file organization in preventing broken links and ensuring a smooth development workflow.

+#### 80. BOOTSTRAP PART 1 VIDEO - hands-on project setup and navbar (Step 512)

+This entry documents the start of a new, multi-part project to build a website using Bootstrap 5.2.
+The student set up the project folder, created a custom CSS file to override framework styles, and added a responsive navigation bar, demonstrating a foundational understanding of using Bootstrap's components and utility classes for a clean and efficient workflow.